 Similarly, look at the stats.
 How many people have downloaded the particular extension you’re looking at?
 Because too few might mean that the software is new and hasn’t been tested too much, so you may run into bugs.
 Has the extension been updated recently?
 A recently (within the last few months) updated extension means that the developers are still working on improving it, and if there is a problem that might come up there’s a good chance it’ll get fixed quickly.
 How old are the reviews you’ve been reading?
 If you’re seeing a lot of complaints about a certain bug, that might have been fixed already.

 So you’ve done your research, you’ve chosen a few that you think are winners, and we’re nearly at the peak of this weird metaphor.
-But now you’re having second thoughts.
-What if you made a wrong decision?
+However, now you’re having second thoughts.
+Could you have made a wrong decision?
 What if you don’t like an extension you chose?
 What if you find out you need something different later on down the road?

 It’s okay!
-This isn’t defusing a bomb, it’s just picking some extensions.
+This isn’t defusing a bomb.
+You’re just picking some extensions.
 Sometimes you might not like an extension you picked, and it’s very possible that you might either outgrow an extension or need a new one someday.
-But that’s okay, because these aren’t decisions that will be written in stone.
+That’s okay, because these aren’t decisions that will be written in stone.
 They can be changed if something doesn’t work out.
 You can also add or remove extensions at a later date if you need to.
 Pick what you think will be the most useful to you, and modify as you go.

 You’ve done it!
 And really, isn’t picking extensions easier than opening a store or managing employees or climbing a mountain?